quickfeed/quickfeed/doc/dev.md

 ### Teams

 Student groups will have GitHub teams with the same name created in the course organization.
-Group records in the Autograder's database will have references to the corresponding GitHub team ID's.
+Group records in the QuickFeed's database will have references to the corresponding GitHub team ID's.

 ## Simple testing of UI with dummy data